 Gastric sleeve has the amazing side benefit of helping with a variety of medical conditions that often go hand-in-hand with severe obesity, such as asthma, arthritis, obstructive sleep apnea, gastroesophageal disease, high cholesterol, type 2 diabetes, and high blood pressure.
 It also breaks the cycle of depression and social anxiety that obesity may impose on your life.
 One surgery with so much powerful effect.

-Gastric sleeve is used by Dr. Moein to treat severe obesity.
+Dr. Moein uses gastric sleeve to treat severe obesity.
 As such, the surgery is reserved for patients who have a body mass index (BMI) of 40 or higher.
 That number signifies that the patient is around 100 pounds over their ideal weight.
 To put this into perspective if you are 5 foot 3 inches and you weigh 225 lbs, then you have 100 extra weight.

 Dr. Moein may recommend the surgery for you if you have tried other weight loss methods without long-term success.

-In some cases, Dr. Moen will recommend a gastric sleeve if your BMI is between 35 and 40, but will usually only do so when there is an accompanying obesity-related medical disorder, such as sleep apnea, heart disease, high blood pressure, or type 2 diabetes.
+In some cases, Dr. Moen will recommend a gastric sleeve if your BMI is between 35 and 40.
+However, he will usually only do so when there is an accompanying obesity-related medical disorder, such as sleep apnea, heart disease, high blood pressure, or type 2 diabetes.

 Although new guidelines have clearly shown benefit at lower BMI range between 30 to 35, insurance will not cover such procedures.
 American Society of Metabolic and Bariatric surgery has announced these new guidelines for the performance of Sleeve Gastrectomy in lower BMI patients.
 Unfortunately, the surgery is still considered cosmetic in nature and will only be covered as cash or by financing.